 Natural gas supply and demand fundamentals and the demand for clean energy have consistently underpinned the Corporation's strategy.
 In recent years, the supply and demand fundamentals have been changing.
 Abundant supply of natural gas in North America, driven by new technology that has improved the economics of unconventional gas plays, has been positive news for North American energy consumers and has led to renewed interest in natural gas as an economically priced, clean-burning fuel.
-As a result, the use of natural gas for power generation, household, and C&I uses has increased substantially, providing significant opportunities across AltaGas' Gas, Power and Utilities segments to invest in and optimize assets.
+As a result, the use of natural gas for power generation, household, and commercial and industrial uses has increased substantially, providing significant opportunities across AltaGas' Gas, Power and Utilities segments to invest in and optimize its assets.

+In the Gas segment, AltaGas' strategy is to provide a fully-integrated midstream service offering to its customers across the energy value chain.
+As part of this strategy, the Corporation builds and acquires gas gathering and processing infrastructure on behalf of, or from, producers wishing to redeploy capital to exploration and production activities, rather than to non-core activities such as midstream services.
 Canada produces a surplus of gas, NGL and crude oil.
-The U.S. has traditionally been the sole export market for this surplus, but with the U.S. now having a surplus of these products, its demand for import of these products has decreased.
+The U.S. has traditionally been the sole export market for this surplus, but with the U.S. now having a surplus as well, its demand for import of these products has decreased.
 As a result, netbacks have been less attractive for Canadian producers.
 AltaGas believes that energy market diversification is critical for the Canadian energy sector.
 Investing in infrastructure for export outside of North America provides an opportunity for Canadian producers to align the vast supply of NGL and natural gas reserves with the growing demand from Asia.
 AltaGas is uniquely positioned to provide producers with a competitive service offering across the integrated value chain, from wellhead to end markets by way of export terminals.
-Access to Asian markets provides market diversity to producers, especially those in the vast Montney and Duvernay basins under development in northeastern British Columbia and western Alberta.
-With the construction of the Ridley Island Propane Export Terminal, AltaGas will be in a position to provide multiple outlets for producers to deliver their products to the highest value markets.
-AltaGas is an experienced operator of LPG export terminals and operates the Ferndale Terminal.
-AltaGas has access to Asian markets through its relationship with Idemitsu who owns 51 percent of Astomos, the largest LPG importer in Japan (Mitsubishi Corporation owns the remaining 49 percent of Astomos).
+Access to Asian markets provides market diversity to producers, especially those in the Montney, Deep Basin, and Duvernay regions under development in northeastern British Columbia and western Alberta.
+AltaGas is uniquely positioned to deliver higher netbacks to producers for their NGL by establishing a western energy hub in northeast British Columbia, through RIPET, which is currently under construction, and through its ownership interest in Petrogas and the Ferndale Terminal.
+AltaGas also has access to Asian markets through its relationship with Idemitsu, which owns 51 percent of Astomos, the largest LPG importer in Japan (Mitsubishi Corporation owns the remaining 49 percent of Astomos).
+On January 25, 2017, the Corporation announced its pending acquisition of WGL.
+WGL has a growing midstream business with investments in gas gathering infrastructure and regulated gas pipelines in the Marcellus/Utica gas formation located in the northeast United States with capabilities for connections to marine-based energy export opportunities via the North American Atlantic coast through the Cove Point LNG terminal in Maryland being developed by a third party, which is currently in the final stages of commissioning.
+The combined enterprise will be uniquely positioned with key gas midstream assets in both the Marcellus/Utica and Montney gas formations, which are two of North America's most prolific gas basins.
+Further information on the pending acquisition of WGL can be found under the heading "General Development of AltaGas' Business - Developments Relating to the Pending WGL Acquisition" in this AIF.